-London Park School Mayfair will not be able to administer medicine unless you complete and sign this form
+London Park School Mayfair will not be able to administer medicine unless you complete and sign this form.

 Personal Details:

 Student name (please print)

 Date of Birth: Year and Form:

 Medication:

 Name of medication:

 Expiry Date of medication:

-Amount to be given:

 Route of Administration:

-Dates/Times to be given: -
+Dates/Times to be given:

-Any other information you think is relevant:
+Any other information you think is rele vant:

-The above information is, to my best knowledge, accurate at the time of writing and I give London Park School Mayfair Staff administering medicine in accordance with the school's inform the school immediately, in writing, if there is any change in dosage or frequency of the or if medicine is stopped. s policy.
+London Park School Mayfair Staff adm knowledge, accurate at the time of writing and I given ninistering medicine in accordance with the school's ing, if there is any change in dosage or frequency of the policy.
 I will

-Parent/Guardian signature:
+Parent/Guardian signature: -

 Print name:

-To be completed by reception only - In case non-prescribed medication was administered 1;
+To be completed by reception only - Ir n case non-prescribed medication was administered; • L

-How did we seek the parent's permission?
+How did we seek the parent's permiss sion?
 Via Email or phone call:

 Who sought permission?

-Name of person that witnessed the phone call:
+Name of person that witnessed the ph hone call:

 What time was the approval received: